What do you call a granola bar that tastes similar to a muffin?

 Place that container in the fridge, where it will keep for up to 5 days.
 Notice some water on the top?
 Simply give it a good stir before using.

-Here are some Foodal-approved recipes for using up the rest of your pumpkin:
+Here are some Foodal-approved recipes for a healthy breakfast to use up the rest of your pumpkin:

 If you don’t plan to use the remaining pumpkin within 5 days, pour it into freezer-safe containers and store in the freezer for up to 4 months.
 This option is perfect for making smoothies or chili down the road.